How to Find the Best Multivitamin: 5 Facts Every Educated Consumer Needs to Know

 Traditionally, a daily multivitamin is meant to prevent nutritional deficiency.
 The specific combination of essential vitamins and minerals in these supplements is deliberately designed to resemble healthy diet patterns, specifically that of regular fruit and vegetable consumption.

-The “Life…supplemented” Healthcare Professionals Impact Study (HCP Impact Study) reported that 51% of physicians and 59% of nurses surveyed used dietary supplements regularly to maintain their overall health and wellness.
-1
+The “Life…supplemented” Healthcare Professionals Impact Study (HCP Impact Study) reported that 51% of physicians and 59% of nurses surveyed used dietary supplements regularly to maintain their overall health and wellness .

-When asked whether they recommended dietary supplements to their patients, 79% of the physicians and 82% of nurses surveyed said they did.
-2
+When asked whether they recommended dietary supplements to their patients, 79% of the physicians and 82% of nurses surveyed said they did .

-Clearly, there’s something to be said for the multivitamin approach!
+Clearly, there’s something to be said for the multivitamin approach to help ward off nutrient deficiencies!

 However, as an educated consumer, what should you know about commercially available multivitamins on the market today and their potential effects on your health?

-Let’s take a look at 5 important issues you should consider when selecting a suitable multi-vitamin for your health needs.
+Let’s take a look at 5 important issues you should consider when selecting a suitable multi-vitamin to fulfil your health needs.

 Fact #1: Research Shows Fruits & Veggies Lower Risk of Disease and Death

-For instance, the results of a 2014 meta-analysis of 16 prospective cohort studies showed that each daily increment of one serving of fruit or vegetables (up to five servings daily) lowered the risk of dying from all causes, especially from cardiovascular disease.
-3
+For instance, the results of a 2014 meta-analysis of 16 prospective cohort studies showed that each daily increment of one serving of fruit or vegetables (up to five servings daily) lowered the risk of dying from all causes, especially from cardiovascular disease .

 [Note: A “meta-analysis” uses a statistical approach to combine results from multiple studies to increase statistical “power” relative to individual studies, improve estimates of the size of the effect, and/or to resolve uncertainty when reports disagree.
 A “prospective study” keeps watch on a so-called “cohort” of subjects over a fixed period and waits for specific outcomes, such as the development of a disease – and tries to relate this to other factors, such as suspected risk or protection factors.]